estebandipietro/estebandipietro/README.md

 ---

-I'm a Frontend developer with my ♥ currently in [React](https://reactjs.org).
+I'm a Frontend developer with my ♥ currently in [React](https://reactjs.org), but always with an eye in anything javascript related 🚀.

 ---